UnionInternationalCheminsdeFer/OSDM/spec/processes.md

   if the constraint is only on date) can or must be provided.
-  Whether the `offerTag` is mandatory in the inward offer request is indicated by the "mandatory flag" that is provided in the outward offer response next to each offerHash.
+  Whether the `offerTag` is mandatory in the inward offer request is indicated by the "mandatory flag" that is provided in the outward offer response next to each offerTag.
 If the `offerTag` is provided in the inward offer request, the provider should then only return offers that are compatible with the indicated (set of) outward offers.
   Note that depending on whether the `offerTag` is mandatory or not and whether it